pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - To support HTTPS connectivity with Pega Platform using a secret:

-  a.
 To must pass the appropriate certificate you created, enter:

 `kubectl create secret tls <secret-name> --cert <cert.crt-file> --key <private.key-file> --namespace <namespace-name>`